YuChuang1205/High-resolution-SAR-Offshore-Farm/README.md

 The data set has a total of 4000 images, including 2400 training samples, 800 verification samples, and 800 test samples.

+The data set can be used for academic research and is prohibited for any commercial use!!!!